 Feelings of concern for a husband or wife's drinking habits can lead to increased stress and strain in a relationship.
-If you believe your partner drinks too much, approaching the subject can be difficult at first.
+If you believe your wife or husband drinks too much, approaching the subject can be difficult at first.

 ‘What if I’m overreacting?’ and ‘What will I do if they react negatively?’ are common thoughts which can prevent the situation from being discussed and ultimately resolved.